 - Brown sugar: Use soft, light brown sugar to make these flapjacks for the best flavour and texture.
 Caster sugar and dark brown sugar will also work if you're in a pinch though.

 - Golden syrup: This thick, sticky liquid gives these flapjacks their classic syrupy flavour and helps to bind the rest of the ingredients together.
 You'll need 60g of golden syrup, which should be weighed on a scale and not by using a measuring cup/jug.
+If you don't have any, use one of these golden syrup alternatives.

 - Butter: Butter helps to make these flapjacks nice and chewy, especially if you keep them in the fridge.
 I recommend using unsalted butter but you can add a pinch of salt to the recipe separately if you like.